hmcts/finrem-ccd-definitions/README.md

 For the wa-task (Camunda DMN files) configuration the master branch of the [finrem-task-configuration](https://github.com/hmcts/finrem-task-configuration) repository is used by default.
-To install another branch add the label `use-finrem-wa-task-branch-{wa-task-branch}` replacing `{wa-task-branch}` with the name of the desired branch.
+To install another version from a PR you can add the label `use-finrem-wa-task-pr-{wa-task-pr-number}` replacing `{wa-task-pr-number}` with the required PR number.

 GitHub will have the main URL for a PR deployment. e.g. `https://finrem-ccd-definitions-pr-<number>.preview.platform.hmcts.net/`